Misunderstanding "Sell By" Date Labels is Costly

 Survey conducted by Harvard's Food Law and Policy Clinic and John Hopkins Center for a Livable Future, along with the National Consumer League, the myriad date labels such as "sell by", "best before", "use by", confuse consumers, and the behavior of misinterpretation of date labels among consumers gives rise to increasion of the amount of food that is unnecessarily discarded.

 Many people throw away food once the date passes because they mistakenly think the date is an indicator of safety.
 According to the survey, 84% of consumers at least occasionally discard food close to or past the date on its package.
-U.K. study found that 20% of consumer waste occurs because of date label confusion.
+A U.K. study found that 20% of consumer waste occurs because of date label confusion.

 Are date labels standardized?
 No. Because date labels are not regulated and are inconsistent, consumers face a dizzying array of unstandardized labels on their food products.
 Remarkably, a recent report found that standardizing date labeling is the most cost-effective solution for reducing food waste, and could help to divert 398,000 tons of the food that is wasted each year.